InSEA Publications: Different Thinking

 Prof. Samia Elsheikh, Helwan University, Egypt

-Dr. Alice Wexler, State University of New York at New Paltz, United States.
+Dr. Alice Wexler, Professor Emerita, SUNY New Paltz, Art Education, United States.

 Dr. Steve Willis, State University of Missouri, United States.